 As far as I have discovered with my own clients, the Malibu C Crystal Gel treatment and Undo Goo shampoo as weekly maintenance are the best ways to clear out buildup from Moroccan Oil.
 Make sure to follow up after Undo Goo with a low pH conditioner (4.5) to seal the cuticle and help preserve colour and hair health.
 If you have ‘unicorn’ or any other temporary rainbow shade in your hair, the Malibu will rinse it off – so use a good colour shampoo until about 10 days before your colour retouch appointment, then start a deep cleanse by doing the Undo Goo and low pH conditioner every second day.
 You can repeat this before every retouch appointment for 6 months to strip out all the Moroccan Oil residue.

 And finally, to all representatives of MONAT: Please do not contact me about MONAT.
-I have received many requests already to test samples or to sign up, and although it may be a wonderful line, I’m not interested.
+I have received many requests already to test samples or to sign up, and I’m not interested.
 Thank you!

 The Moroccan Oil product line, as well as other ‘oil’ lines, have been bothering me since they invaded the market.
 I have always been suspicious of products in the beauty industry that are heavily marketed and unusually popular – beginning with the original Brazilian Blowout, and we all know how that turned out.
 After seeing many friends, brides, models and clients with dry, damaged hair after using these trendy oil serums and product lines, I decided to do some research.
 My goal?
 Discover why this stuff is ruining everyone’s hair!